 Cold is a mild viral infection that effect nose, throat, sinus and airways.
 Different anti-viral agents in ginger can effectively restrain infection and relieve from inflammation.

-- The calming effect of ginger will reduce redness and pain caused to runny or congested nose.
+- The calming effect of ginger will reduce redness and pain caused due to runny or congested nose.

 - Anti-inflammatory activity of this home remedy plays vital role in relieving inflammation in sinuses.

 - Vitamins, minerals and amino acids enhance blood circulation and strengthen immune system.

 - Ginger tea is the best home remedy for people who’re suffering from seasonal and environmental allergy symptoms.